Cohomological invariants of the stack of hyperelliptic curves of odd genus: Introduction

-If $X$ is a variety, with the notation $\Het(X)$ we will always mean the graded-commutative ring $\oplus_iH^i_{\'{e}t}(\xi_X,\mu_p^{\otimes i})$, where $\xi_X$ is the generic point of $X$.
-Sometimes, we will write $\Het(R)$, where $R$ is a finitely generated $k_0$-algebra, to indicate $\Het(\Spec(R))$.
-Observe that $\Het(k_0)\simeq\FF_p$.
-The Chow groups with coefficients in $\Het$ will be denoted $A^i(-,\Het)$ or $A_i(-,\Het)$, depending on the choice of the grading, by dimension or by codimenson.
-At a certain point we will adopt the shorthand $A^i(-)$ to denote Chow groups with coefficients in $\Het$ of codimension $i$, and we will drop the apex to refer to the direct sum of Chow groups with coefficients of every codimension.
-A Chow group with coefficient is said to be trivial when is isomorphic to $\FF_p$.
+The Chow groups with coefficients in $\Het$ will be denoted $A^i(-,\Het)$ or $A_i(-,\Het)$, whether we adopt the grading by codimension or dimension.
+At a certain point we will use the shorthand $A^i(-)$ to denote Chow groups with coefficients in $\Het$ of codimension $i$, and we will drop the index to indicate the direct sum of Chow groups with coefficients of every codimension.
+A Chow group with coefficients is said to be trivial when it is isomorphic to $\FF_p$.